luca-santarella/ML-Data-analysis-thesis/README.md

 # ML-Data-analysis-thesis
-Jupyter notebooks, data and thesis made for my Master Degree in Artificial Intelligence
+Jupyter notebooks, code, data and thesis made for my Master Degree in Artificial Intelligence

 ## Overview
 The thesis aims to conduct a data analysis regarding cryptocurrency exchanges using statistical